 Read more about Combustion facilities.

-Nanotechnology research is focused on nanomaterial synthesis and modification for medical and energy technology purposes, including assessments on exposure and health-effects of engineered nanomaterials.
+Material research is focused on sustainable material and nanomaterial synthesis and modification for medical and energy technology purposes, including assessments on exposure and health-effects of engineered nanomaterials.

 Both research areas develop novel measurement and analysis techniques, computational modeling tools for fluid and particle systems.